 The only requirement, along with the usual ski equipment, is to have an approved race helmet.
-Soft sided helmets are NOT acceptable for any GS, Super G, or downhill events in Masters’ racing.
+Soft-sided helmets are NOT acceptable for any giant slalom, Super G, or downhill events in Masters’ racing; only some clubs allow soft-sided helmets for sanctioned slalom races.
+A FIS RH2013 compliant helmet is required for sanctioned GS and Super G events.
 Once you familiarize yourself with Masters’ racing, you can determine what equipment changes you’d like to make to meet your goals—if any.
-Note: FIS is introducing new helmet rules for the 2014/15 season so if you intend racing outside of Canada, and in the market for a new helmet, then best to purchase a FIS compliant helmet.

 How would I find out about Masters’ racing news in Ontario or across Canada?

-The best way is to visit the Masters’ section on the Alpine Canada website or go directly to ACAMastersMail.com and subscribe to our national database.
-As an Ontario subscriber, you will automatically be emailed any Ontario relevant information, the monthly Ontario Masters’ newsletter and any information about Masters’ racing across Canada.
+The best way is to visit the Masters’ section on the Alpine Canada website or go directly to Alpine Canada Masters’ website and subscribe to our newsletters.
+As an Ontario subscriber, you will receive the Ontario specific Masters’ newsletters and information about Masters’ racing across Canada through the national newsletters.

-Yes and new for the 2015/16 season is that you need to register online.
-Also refer to the fee schedule with the Master’s National Card being the best option if you intend racing in more than one Masters’ race during the current season.
+Yes, if competing in sanctioned races and you need to register online.
+Also, refer to the fee schedule with the Master’s National Card being the best option if you intend racing in more than one Masters’ sanctioned race during the current season.

 What is the difference between the National and the FIS Masters’ competitor card?

-There is a $10 difference in cost, the National card allows you to enter any Masters’ race across Canada and the FIS Master’s card allows you to not only enter any Masters’ race in Canada, but also allows you to enter FIS Masters’ races internationally.
-Note: When registering online for the Master’s competitor card, one must indicate you require a FIS type Master’s card and complete the additional documentation.
+The Master’s National card allows you to enter any Masters’ race across Canada and the Master’s FIS card allows you to not only enter any Masters’ race in Canada, but also allows you to enter FIS Masters’ races internationally.
+Note: When registering online for the Master’s competitor card, one must indicate you require a FIS type Master’s card and complete the additional documentation, if required.

 How do I participate in FIS Masters’ events internationally?